Kent Trained Bands

-The Kent Trained Bands were a part-time militia recruited from Kent in South East England, first organised in 1558.
+The Kent Trained Bands were a part-time military force recruited from Kent in South East England, organised from earlier levies in 1572.
 They were periodically embodied for home defence and internal security, including the Spanish Armada campaign in 1588, and saw active service during the Wars of the Three Kingdoms.
-They fell into abeyance in the early 18th century.
+They were replaced by the Militia in 1662.

-Early History
+Early history

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriff.
 The universal obligation to serve continued under the Norman and Plantagenet kings and was reorganised under the Assizes of Arms of 1181 and 1252, and again by the Statute of Winchester of 1285.
 The men were arrayed by the Hundreds into which each county was divided.
 Under this statute 'Commissioners of Array' would levy the required number of men from each shire.
 The usual shire contingent was 1000 infantry commanded by a millenar, divided into companies of 100 commanded by centenars or ductores, and subdivided into platoons of 20 led by vintenars.
 The coastal towns of Kent forming part of the Cinque Ports also had a legal obligation to supply ships, seamen and marines for the Royal Navy.

-Under the later Tudors the legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour, which placed the county militia under a Lord Lieutenant appointed by the monarch, assisted by the Deputy Lieutenants and Justices of the Peace.
+Under the later Tudors the legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2), which placed the county militia under a Lord Lieutenant appointed by the monarch, assisted by the Deputy Lieutenants and Justices of the Peace.
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.